+- 13.1.9.
 Unless otherwise specified, the following starting procedure shall be used.
 In the first round and subsequent odd numbered rounds of the contest the aircraft shall be flagged off the starting line in two groups, the first group being the aircraft in lanes #1 and #3 and the second group being the aircraft in lanes #2 and #4.
 The starter or signal system shall use two distinct motions of the starting flag or signal to launch both groups approximately one-half (1/2) to one (1) second apart.
 In even numbered rounds, lanes #2 and #4 will be launched first.
-If the contest is to end with an odd number of rounds, the CD has the option to call for a coin flip to determine which pair of lanes will launch first in the odd numbered last round of the contest.
+If the contest is to end with an odd number of rounds, the CD will call for a coin flip to determine which pair of lanes will launch first in the odd numbered last round of the contest or specify a race horse start. - 13.1.10.
 All aircraft are to be signaled the moment they break the plane ("gate") established by the #1 pylon and the flaggers' position.
 There will be no signals at the #2 or #3 pylons unless a pylon is cut.
 The judges shall use an appropriate method to notify pilots of cuts.
 If possible, such notification shall be simultaneous; however, it is not grounds for a re-fly if the pilot does not receive notification of a cut before the completion of the heat.